andrewmclaiborne-svg/what-is-nb-doing-heroku/README.md

 The basic webscraping was done for the most opart by me, AI helped when i came time to translate the python script into a Flask script and a html document.

-The embedded cam was dont by me and some others
+The embedded cam was done by me and some of the other web side stuff

 some future to dos, have a webscraper look at the MCCS WS instagram page and tell what flag conditions and what they are calling